 As a newbie to the world of seafood (and thus salmon breakfast recipes!), I recently discovered the scrumptious combo of smoked salmon and eggs.
-So I whipped up this gluten-free egg casserole just for you (and me!).
+So I whipped up this crustless smoked salmon quiche just for you (and me!).

 Thanks to the folks at The Incredible Egg for sponsoring this post!
 All opinions are my own, as always.

 If you’re like me, you’re always looking for new breakfast recipes to try.
 Nutritious, quickly cooked breakfast ideas that happen to taste great are the biggest winners in my book.

 When you make a breakfast egg casserole like the one I’m about to share with you, you’re set with breakfast for days.
 (Or with one breakfast for a family!)
-I created this gluten-free egg casserole with salmon, and my fiancé and I both enjoyed more than one meal from it.
+I created this salmon casserole recipe, and my fiancé and I both enjoyed more than one meal from it.

-Now that we’ve talked about how easy it is to put together this smoked salmon casserole, let’s talk about what’s in it.
+Now that we’ve talked about how easy it is to put together this smoked salmon casserole, let’s talk about what’s in the gluten-free breakfast casserole.
 First up, of course, are those incredible eggs.

 If all those nutrients I just listed are new to you, let’s backtrack for a sec.
 They’re all important for brain health and some are just starting to gain the traction they deserve.

 But science is revealing that these nutrients, especially lutein, are helpful for your noggin, too.
 Lutein accumulates in your brain and may be beneficial for brain function in both kids and older adults.

 You’ll see that my salmon egg recipe contains only whole eggs, and this is on purpose because most of an egg’s vitamins and minerals come from the yolk!
 I’m talking choline, vitamin D, lutein, zeaxanthin, vitamin B12, and more.

 And this blog post, my friends, features the very first recipe I’m publishing on Amy’s Eat List that contains seafood.
 So just by reading this, you’re celebrating my new dietary habits with me!

 Salmon contains the omega-3 fatty acids EPA and DHA, which are particularly beneficial for brain health.
 And along with the eggs, salmon helps this salmon-and-egg breakfast get to 22 grams of protein per serving—which helps power your brain for a busy day.